Diagnosis: What Is PANS/PANDAS?

 Many doctors try to “poo-poo” the idea of PANS/PANDAS because they don’t know enough about it.

-Within two days, we had the first of 5 vials of blood back… my daughter’s blook was flooded with pneumonia (mycoplasma) bacteria.
+Within two days, we had the first of 5 vials of blood back.
+My daughter’s blood was flooded with pneumonia (mycoplasma) bacteria.

 My daughter was immediately treated with low-dose anti-biotics for 30 days and is back to her old self.

-Moms, we have got to be willing to do this parenting thing differently and fight for our children regardless of what others think of us.
+Let’s be brave and fight for our children regardless of what others think of us.

-God chose you on purpose to parent your child.
+God chose you to parent your child.
 You can do this!!!

-Join an amazing community of moms fighting to equip outside-the-box high-needs kids for a life of confidence & purpose.
-Join my private Facebook Group today.
-I’d be honored to walk alongside you, Friend. #momsequippingmoms
+Join an amazing community of moms fighting to equip outside-the-box higher-needs kids for a life of confidence & purpose.
+We need one another.